reddelexc/hackerone-reports/tops_by_program/TOPAUTOMATTIC.md

 34. [WordPress SOME bug in plupload.flash.swf leading to RCE](https://hackerone.com/reports/134738) to Automattic - 49 upvotes, $0
 35. [Captcha bypass for the most important function - At en.instagram-brand.com](https://hackerone.com/reports/206653) to Automattic - 49 upvotes, $0
 36. [Stored XSS in wordpress.com](https://hackerone.com/reports/1054526) to Automattic - 47 upvotes, $0
-37. [[intensedebate.com] No Rate Limit On The report Functionality Lead To Delete Any Comment When it is enabled](https://hackerone.com/reports/1051734) to Automattic - 43 upvotes, $0
+37. [[IDOR] Attacker user can Approve/Decline AFK on the behalf of other users](https://hackerone.com/reports/725569) to Automattic - 43 upvotes, $0
-38. [[IDOR] Attacker user can Approve/Decline AFK on the behalf of other users](https://hackerone.com/reports/725569) to Automattic - 42 upvotes, $0
+38. [[intensedebate.com] No Rate Limit On The report Functionality Lead To Delete Any Comment When it is enabled](https://hackerone.com/reports/1051734) to Automattic - 43 upvotes, $0
 39. [[intensedebate.com] XSS Reflected POST-Based ](https://hackerone.com/reports/1040533) to Automattic - 42 upvotes, $0
 40. [Unauthenticated Private Messages DIsclosure via wordpress Rest API](https://hackerone.com/reports/1590237) to Automattic - 42 upvotes, $0
 41. [Stored XSS in Jetpack's Simple Payment Module by Contributors / Authors](https://hackerone.com/reports/402753) to Automattic - 41 upvotes, $0